Last updated

 Note The following procedures cover attaching and detaching policies for AWS Cloud9 users only.
 These procedures assume you already have a separate AWS Cloud9 users group and AWS Cloud9 administrators group and that you have only a limited number of users in the AWS Cloud9 administrators group.
 This AWS security best practice can help you better control, track, and troubleshoot issues with AWS resource access.

 Note This step covers adding customer managed policies to IAM groups only.
-To add custom permission sets to groups in AWS IAM Identity Center (successor to AWS Single Sign-On), skip this step and follow the instructions in Assign User Access in the AWS IAM Identity Center (successor to AWS Single Sign-On) User Guide instead.
+To add custom permission sets to groups in AWS IAM Identity Center (successor to AWS Single Sign-On), skip this step and follow the instructions in in the AWS IAM Identity Center (successor to AWS Single Sign-On) User Guide instead.